dheemansa/MC-Bedrock-Unlock/README.md

 ## Contributing

 This is a proof-of-concept project.
 Contributions that focus on improving code quality and safety are welcome.

+## Help Wanted

+I am looking for help in understanding how the modified DLLs used in this project are made.
+If you have any knowledge in this area and are willing to share, please contact me.

 ## Credits